corda/corda-docs-portal/content/en/docs/cenm/1.2/signing-service.md

 }
 ...
 ```

 The `interval` parameter can either take a number, interpreted as the number of milliseconds between each
 execution, or a string consisting of a number followed by the units suffix as above.
 The possible unit suffixes are:

 * ns, nano, nanos, nanosecond, nanoseconds
 * us, micro, micros, microsecond, microseconds
 * ms, milli, millis, millisecond, milliseconds
 * s, second, seconds
 * m, minute, minutes
 * h, hour, hours
 * d, day, days

 {{< note >}}
 Attempting to configure a non-schedulable signing task (e.g. signing via HSM requiring manual user
 authentication) will result in an error upon service startup.

 {{< /note >}}

 ### Detailed Example Signing Task Execution

 Listed below are the steps involved in signing an example Network Parameter update.
 The steps involved in signing other
 data types are very similar.

 * A network operator issues a Network Parameter update via the appropriate Network Map service.
 At this point, as the
 update is unsigned, it will not be broadcast to the network.

 The parameter update is ready to be signed.

 * A privileged user accesses the Signing Service via ssh and runs the pre-configured Network Parameter signing task for
 the given Network Map service.
 * A connection to the Network Map or Signable Material Retriever service is established and the unsigned Network Parameter update is
 fetched and displayed to the user.
 * The user confirms that the changes are correct and should be signed.
 * A connection to the appropriate HSM is created, and the user is prompted for their authentication credentials.
 The
 exact format of this authentication will depend on the configured signing key that the signing task uses.
 * Once the user has been successfully authenticated and their privileges are strong enough, then the signing process
 commences using the configured signing key.
 If their privileges are not sufficient then the signing task will prompt
 for another user to be authenticated, repeating this process until the configured HSM authentication threshold has
 been exceeded.
 * The Network Parameter update is signed then persisted back to the appropriate Network Map service or Signable Material Retriever service.
 When the Network
 Map is next updated and signed, the newly signed parameter update will be included and therefore broadcast to the
 network participants.

 The steps involved in signing other data types are very similar to above, mainly differing in the unsigned information
 that is retrieved from the corresponding CENM service:

 **Network Map:**
 The latest unsigned network map is fetched from the appropriate Network Map or Signable Material Retriever service.
 This will include all network
 participants (new and current) that have a valid, non-revoked certificate signed by the network’s Identity Manager, as
 well as the signed Network Parameters (active and pending update if applicable).
 If the Network Map has not changed
 since it was last signed then the signing process will finish.

 **Certificate Signing Request (CSR)**:
 All approved but unsigned CSRs are fetched from the appropriate Identity Manager or Signable Material Retriever and displayed to the user.
 They can
 then select all or a subset of these to sign.

 **Certificate Revocation List (CRL)**:
 All approved but unsigned Certificate Revocation Requests (CRRs) are fetched from the appropriate Identity Manager or Signable Material Retriever and
 displayed to the user.
 They can then select all or a subset of these to sign, which are then included in the latest
 signed CRL.

 {{< note >}}
 The signing of the Network Map is completely separate from the signing of the Network Parameters.
 A parameter
 update will only be included in a network map if the update has been previously signed.

 {{< /note >}}

 ## Signing Service Configuration Parameters

 The configuration file for the Signing Service should include the following parameters (optional arguments are marked as
 such where appropriate):

-shell
+* **shell**:
 The configuration for the services integrated shell.

-hsmLibraries
+* **hsmLibraries**:
 List of configurations for any third party HSM libraries.

-type
+* **type**:
 The HSM type for the library (`UTIMACO_HSM`, `GEMALTO_HSM`, `SECUROSYS_HSM`, `AZURE_KEY_VAULT_HSM` or `AMAZON_CLOUD_HSM`).

-jars
+* **jars**:
 List of paths for the HSM Jars.

-sharedLibDir
+* **sharedLibDir**:
 Optional path to the shared library directory.

-globalCertificateStore
+* **globalCertificateStore**:
 *(Optional)* Certificate store that will be used for any signers that don’t have their own certificate store
 defined.
 Should contain all certificates to build the entire certificate chain from the signing key back to the root.

-file
+* **file**:
 Certificate store file location.

-password
+* **password**:
 Certificate store password.

-signingKeys
+* **signingKeys**:
 Map of human-readable aliases (string) to signing key configurations.
 Should contain all signing keys that
 are used within the signing processes defined in the signers map.
 See the [signing key map entry example](#signing-key-map-entry-example)
 below for the expected format.

-serviceLocations
+* **serviceLocations**:
 Map of human-readable aliases (string) to ENM service location configurations.
 Should contain all
 services that are used within the signing processes defined in the signers map.
 See the
 [service location map entry example](#service-location-map-entry-example) below for the expected format.

-caSmrLocation
+* **caSmrLocation**:
 *(Optional, use instead of CA related serviceLocations)* CA part of Signable Material Retriever ENM
 service location configuration.

-nonCaSmrLocation
+* **nonCaSmrLocation**:
 *(Optional, use instead of non CA related serviceLocations)* Non CA part of Signable Material
 Retriever ENM service location configuration.

-signers
+* **signers**:
 Map of human-readable aliases (string) to signing task configuration.
 Defines the tasks that can be run by a
 user via the interactive shell.
 Each signing task should refer to exactly one signing key and one service
 location using the alias defined in the above maps.
 See the [signers map entry example](#signers-map-entry-example) below for the
 expected format.

 ### Signing Key Map Entry Example

 Each entry in the `signingKeys` map should be keyed on the user-defined, human-readable alias.
 This can be any string
 and is used only within the config to map the signing keys to each signing task that use it.

 A signing key can come from two sources - a local Java key store or a HSM.